How can small teams track their visibility inside generative AI models?

 How were these tools ranked?

 These tools were ranked using the same criteria across capability fit, reliability, usability, ecosystem fit, differentiation, and evidence.
-The final order reflects which tools handle the most common small-team needs with the fewest tradeoffs.
+For small teams, the ranking puts more weight on speed, clarity, and how quickly the tool can surface useful gaps.

-What is the main difference between Senso.ai and Otterly.ai?
+What is the difference between Senso.ai and OtterlyAI?